-Today we will look at of of the interesting topics in physics that is bulk modulus.
-To begin with, bulk modulus is defined as the proportion of volumetric stress related to the volumetric strain of a specified material, while the material deformation is within elastic limit.
-To put in more simple words, bulk modulus is nothing but a numerical constant that is used to measure and describe the elastic properties of a solid or fluid when pressure is applied on all the surfaces.
+Today we will look at the interesting topics in physics that are bulk modulus.
+To begin with, the bulk modulus is defined as the proportion of volumetric stress related to the volumetric strain of specified material, while the material deformation is within the elastic limit.
+To put in more simple words, the bulk modulus is nothing but a numerical constant that is used to measure and describe the elastic properties of a solid or fluid when pressure is applied on all the surfaces.

-Bulk modulus of elasticity is one of the measures of mechanical properties of solids.
+The bulk modulus of elasticity is one of the measures of the mechanical properties of solids.
 Other elastic modules include Young’s modulus and Shear modulus.
-In any case, the bulk elastic properties of a material is used to determine how much it will compress under a given amount of external pressure.
+In any case, the bulk elastic properties of a material are used to determine how much it will compress under a given amount of external pressure.
 Here it is important to find and note the ratio of the change in pressure to the fractional volume compression.

 Following is the table explaining other related concepts:

 It is given by the ratio of pressure applied to the corresponding relative decrease in the volume of the material.

 Mathematically, it is represented as follows:

 ΔP: change of the pressure or force applied per unit area on the material

 ΔV: change of the volume of the material due to the compression